thomassmart/thomassmart.github.io/_posts/2018-10-22-s2d-october-cluster-updates.md

 * Addresses an issue that occurs when using multiple Windows Server 2016 Hyper-V clusters.
 The following event appears in the log:

-“Cluster Shared Volume 'CSVName' ('CSVName') has entered a paused state because of 'STATUS_USER_SESSION_DELETED(c0000203)'.
+>  “Cluster Shared Volume 'CSVName' ('CSVName') has entered a paused state because of 'STATUS_USER_SESSION_DELETED(c0000203)'.
 All I/O will temporarily be queued until a path to the volume is reestablished.”

 * Addresses an issue that may cause the creation of a single node cluster or the addition of more nodes to a cluster to fail intermittently.

 * Addresses an issue that occurs when restarting a node after draining the node.
 Event ID 5120 appears in the log with a “STATUS_IO_TIMEOUT c00000b5” message.
-This may slow or stop input and output (I/O) to the VMs, and sometimes the nod es may drop out of cluster membership.
+This may slow or stop input and output (I/O) to the VMs, and sometimes the nodes may drop out of cluster membership.

 * Addresses memory leak issues on svchost.exe (netsvcs and IP Helper Service).

 * Addresses an issue that depletes the storage space on a cluster-shared volume (CSV) because of a Hyper-V virtual hard disk (VHDX) expansion.
-As a result, a Virtual Machine (VM) might continue writing data to its disk until it becomes c orrupted or stops working.
+As a result, a Virtual Machine (VM) might continue writing data to its disk until it becomes corrupted or stops working.
 The VM might also restart and then resume writing data until a corruption occurs.

 Wow!
 That's a lot of goodies!